tushar-sharma/tushar-sharma.github.io/_posts/2022-01-17-leetcode-longest-substring-without-repeating-characters.md

 - set
 ---

-In this [leetcode](https://leetcode.com/problems/longest-substring-without-repeating-characters/) problem,  we’re asked to find the length of the longest string of characters in a provided string that does not contain repeating characters.
+In this [leetcode](https://leetcode.com/problems/longest-substring-without-repeating-characters/) problem, we are asked to find the length of the longest string of characters in a provided string that does not contain repeating characters.
 In other words, in the string `abcabcbb` the longest substring without repeating characters is `abc` (with a length of 3).<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>